gchetrick/gDriveBackup/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+Libraries required for this to work httplib2 google-api-python-client

+with setuptools you can do this easy_install httplib2 easy_install google-api-python-client

 Usage: gbackup.py [options]

 Options: